artcuddy/project5-foodsnap-frontend/README.md

 ## Deployment Steps On Heroku.

--   Run this command pip3 install pip3 install 'django<4' to install django.
+-   Run this command npx create-react-app foodSNAP --use-npm to create the app.
--   Added these libraries:pip3 install dj_database_url psycopg2,pip3 install dj3-cloudinary-storage
--   Created requirements.txt file where I can save all the libraries I've installed:pip3 freeze --local > requirements.txt
--   To create my project typed this command:django-admin startproject cocktailnerd
--   To create my app:python3 manage.py startapp cocktailapp
--   To make this app work, Into the setting.py file inside INSTALLED_APPS added cocktailapp
+-   To start foodSNAP npm start
 -   To migrate changes typed this command:python3 manage.py migrate
 -   To run the test if the project is working python3 manage.py runserver
 -   When deploying for the first time on Heroku, you must first register with Heroku.